wavefrontHQ/docs/pages/doc/metrics_managing.md

 <td width="60%">
 <ol>
 <li>Select <strong>Browse > Metrics</strong>.</li>
-<li>Click the <strong>Change Ephemerality</strong> button</li>
+<li>Click the <strong>Change Ephemerality</strong> button.</li>
-<li>To convert a persistent metric or prefix to ephemeral, in the <strong>Select Metric Prefix</strong> textbox, start typing and select the target metric name or prefix, and press Enter.<p>The metric name or prefix appears in the <strong>Ephemeral Metrics</strong> table below.
+<li>To convert a persistent metric or prefix to ephemeral, in the <strong>Select Metric Prefix</strong> text box, start typing the metric prefix and select the target metric name or prefix, and press Enter.
+<p>The metric name or prefix appears in the <strong>Ephemeral Metrics</strong> table below.
 You can repeat this step for multiple metrics and prefixes.</p></li>
 <li>To convert an ephemeral metric or prefix to persistent, in the <strong>Ephemeral Metrics</strong> table, locate the target metric or prefix and click the corresponding <strong>Convert to Persistent Metric</strong> action.<p>The metric name or prefix disappears from the <strong>Ephemeral Metrics</strong> table.
 You can repeat this step for multiple metrics and prefixes.</p></li>
 <li>Click <strong>Save</strong>.</li>
 </ol> </td>